iobroker-community-adapters/ioBroker.shelly/README.md

 ### 4.0.3 (2020-08-19)
 * (Stübi) - Added a checkbox, to optionally enable updates of objects even if they have not changed (Issue #209)
+* (Stübi) - Calculate temperature fahrenheit for Shelly 1PM and Plug S in MQTT mode

 ### 4.0.2 (2020-08-16)
 * (Stübi) - Bugfixing Shelly DW2 (Issue #220)